SaifRehman/fire-webrtc/readme.md

 # Introduction

-***Fire Webrtc*** is a framework agnostic web componenet that allows you to add simple live video conferencing features with just HTML tags.
+***Fire Webrtc*** is a framework agnostic web component that allows you to add simple live video conferencing features with just HTML tags.
 It is based in p2p webrtc protocol and firebase as a signalling server.
 It hides away the complexity of signalling, STUN/TURN server, and peer connections.
 You may run it in any framework with just few lines of HTML code.

 ## Quick start